Delles/CosmicHarmonics/Implementation/SCRIPT_Documentation.md

 **File Path:** `Assets/_Project/Scripts/Core/Input/InputManager.cs`

 **Purpose:**
-Handles player input for flicking actions and reset requests using Unity's new Input System.
-It detects mouse gestures, converts screen coordinates to world coordinates, and communicates with `LevelManager` to control seed aiming, launching, and resetting.
+Handles player input for flicking actions, reset requests, and game pause/stop requests (ESC key) using Unity's new Input System.
+It detects mouse gestures, converts screen coordinates to world coordinates, and communicates with `LevelManager` to control seed aiming/launching and UI/game state changes.
+Manages an internal `_isGameCurrentlyPlaying` flag to enable/disable input processing based on game state.

 **Inheritance:** `MonoBehaviour`

-**Key Components Required on GameObject:** None (but it references `Camera.main` and `LevelManager.Instance`).
+**Key Components Required on GameObject:** None (but it references `Camera.main` and interacts with `LevelManager.Instance`).

-**Public Members:**
+**Public Members (Runtime & Events):**

 -   **`public static InputManager Instance { get; private set; }`**
     -   A static property for implementing the Singleton pattern.
 -   **`public Vector2 FlickStartPosition { get; private set; }`**
-    -   The world-space coordinates where the flick gesture started (mouse button pressed).
+    -   The world-space coordinates where the flick gesture started.
 -   **`public Vector2 FlickEndPosition { get; private set; }`**
-    -   The world-space coordinates where the flick gesture ended (mouse button released).
+    -   The world-space coordinates where the flick gesture ended.
 -   **`public bool IsFlicking { get; private set; }`**
     -   A boolean flag indicating if a flick gesture is currently in progress.
 -   **`public event System.Action<Vector2> OnFlickStart;`**